 Matching Ventura’s plant-loving cuisine, the compact 30-seat restaurant space is outfitted with a hydroponic wall garden, plenty of potted plants, and a handsome forest-themed wallpaper, plus some patio-esque furniture.
 The restaurant takes over the locale that once housed Japanese snack bar Marusan.

-Though frequently credited for popularizing fish-free sushi in Montreal, when it comes to vegan burgers, Ventura joins a more saturated market.
-Several other local vegan restaurants like LOV, Maynard, and Burger Fiancé — the last of these located just steps away from Bvrger — prepare meat-free patties, while plenty more beefy burger joints across town have at least one vegan alternative on the menu.
+Though frequently credited for popularizing fish-free sushi in Montreal, Ventura joins a more saturated market when it comes to vegan burgers.
+Several local vegan restaurants like LOV, Maynard, and Burger Fiancé — the last of these located steps away from Bvrger — prepare meat-free patties, while plenty more beefy burger joints across town have at least one vegan alternative on the menu.
 But Ventura welcomes the competition: “The way I see it, the more vegan places there are, the more awareness it brings,” he previously told Eater while sharing plans for the project.

 Bvrger is open daily from 12 to 9 p.m. at 401 Notre-Dame Ouest.